-Percentage of Children under 16 in Poverty (2010) 8% 50% least deprived 50% least deprived The proportion of children in families in receipr of either out of work benefits or tax credits where their reported income is less than 60% median income.
+Percentage of Children under 16 in Poverty (2010) 2% 10% least deprived 10% least deprived The proportion of children in families in receipr of either out of work benefits or tax credits where their reported income is less than 60% median income.
 Poor children may be excluded from participating in society.
 They may be unable to afford school

-The proportion of children in families in receipt of either out of work benefits or tax creaits where their reported income is less than 60% median income.
+The proportion of children in families in receipr of either out of work benefits or tax credits where their reported income is less than 60% median income.
 Poor children may be excluded from participating in society.
-They may be unable to go swimming, have friends round for tea or celebrate their birthdays.
+They may be unable to afford school trips and activities; school uniforms or warm winter clothes, be unable to go swimming, have friends round for tea or celebrate their birthdays.
 Many will never have a holiday.
 Children who grow up poor are more likely to leave school without qualifications, have lower employment chances, thus restricting their ability to get a good job and financially contribute to society.

-Index of Multiple Deprivation (IMD)° (2010) 9.8 50% least deprived 50% least deprived
+Index of Multiple Deprivation (IMD) 8 (2010) 8.3 50% least deprived 50% least deprived